veracityidinc/idf-uxui-sandbox/README.md

 @designer
 ---------
-Implement a clean, smooth, cool, great looking, responsive, also usable on small screens/devices,... design.
+Implement a clean, smooth, cool, great looking, responsive design.
+Feel free to make changes in the structure, e.g. HTML, if you consider you'll obtain a better looking result.
 The rest is up to you...